Dikhya016/web_scraping_git/README.md

 # Flipkart Product Scraper

-This project is a web scraper designed to extract product information from Flipkart's monitor category and store the data in a PostgreSQL database.
+This project is a web scraper designed to extract product information from Flipkart's product category and store the data in a PostgreSQL database.
 The scraper uses Python with the `requests`, `BeautifulSoup`, and `threading` libraries for web scraping, and `psycopg2` for database interactions.

 ## Prerequisites